 Searching for adult birth children can be especially difficult for birth parents who may or may not be able to obtain much information.
-This article is written for both birth parents, however, unless the biological father’s name is listed on the original birth certificate and a signed relinquishment form is on record, birth fathers’ information requests may be denied.
-All information in this article pertains to search for an adult birth child.
+This article is written for both birth parents; however, unless the biological father’s name is listed on the original birth certificate and a signed relinquishment form is on record, birth fathers’ information requests may be denied.
+All information and search tips in this article pertains to search for an adult birth child.

 Read some good books and online information about searching, the emotional impact, and reunion.
 Be sure you feel comfortable with your reasons and the kind of search you want to do: